spatil62/spatil62/README.md

 ✨ About Me

-I’m a problem-solving powerhouse with a never give up attitude, turning complex puzzles into sleek, high-performance software that scales effortlessly for millions of users.
+I’m a problem-solving powerhouse with a Consistency, Never give up attitude, turning complex puzzles into sleek, high-performance software that scales effortlessly for millions of users.
 With 3+ years of experience, I thrive on:

 🚀 Building rock-solid, scalable systems that don’t break under pressure.
 ⚡ Crushing performance bottlenecks — slow code?
 Not on my watch.